worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

   }
 }
 ```
-This function uses the built in array [`filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) function to remove the player that disconnected from the server.
-It could be possible that the disconnect event isn't from a player, but from a spectator.
-We account for this possibility by checking the number of players left after filtering the disconnecting socket from the player list.
-Only if there is not 2 players remaining after filtering do we then reset the game, and send out the updated game state.
+This function uses the built-in array [`filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) function to remove the player that disconnected from the server.
+Since it's possible that the disconnect event isn't from a player but from a spectator, we check the number of players left after filtering the disconnecting socket from the player list.
+If there aren't 2 players remaining after filtering, we reset the game and send out the updated game state.

 ## Checking for the end of the game

 Now we can get back to implementing the `checkForEndOfGame()` function we referenced in the `action` handler.

-There are 2 cases we are interested in detecting: A win, or a draw.
+We're only interested in detecting 2 cases: A win or a draw.

-There are a few patterns that determine if a player has won at tic-tac-toe.
+There are just 8 patterns that determine if a player has won at tic-tac-toe.
 Let's map them to our board with its indexed blocks:

 ![All possible win lines](/images/tutorials/27-tictactoe-kaboom/allwins.png)